 Many pet parents end up contemplating returning the puppy to the breeder or rehoming it as they are unable to bond with it due to the puppy blues.
-Some reasons why people would be experiencing puppy blues are:
+Some reasons why people would be experiencing this feeling are:

 - Your puppy just won’t stop the incessant barking.

 - The puppy is destroying things in the house by chewing whatever it can.